 - The initial data models you build definitely won’t be able to answer the entire universe of questions that exist within the company - there are an infinite number of problems that can arise which data can be used to help clarify and solve.

 - If your business pivots or expands into new lines of business, your schema could shift considerably, and extensive work will need to be done to ensure that data is normalized in reporting.

 - Realistically, you’ll need to prioritize investments in high-quality, high-confidence data models and reporting.
 It’s not uncommon for initial data initiatives to focus on the top 10% - 30% of opportunities.
 Your job as a data leader is to help the organization prioritize and act upon the most valuable of these.

 Basically, mistakes will be made, you’ll learn a ton, and you’ll adjust as needed.

 If you lean in and learn how to “do” data analytics and BI correctly, both you and the company will benefit greatly.
 Remember what we said at the beginning: non-technical business leaders who can step up to the plate and run a data analytics and business intelligence function are poised to become indispensable members of their teams.

-This is the first article in our Data Demystified series, where you’ll get a clear roadmap to follow throughout your journey to data program excellence.
+This is the first article in our Data Demystified series, where you’ll get a clear roadmap to follow for your early days as a data leader.
 Stay tuned for the next installment, where we’ll explain How to Set Your Data Strategy, including the exact questions you should ask to set a strong foundation.